Anuragtiwari05/Converter-app/README.md

 bash
 Copy code
 cd Converter-app
+Open the app:

-Open index.html in your browser or serve it using any live server.
+Open index.html in your browser or

+Serve it using any live server.

 Usage
 Open the app in a browser.